-Contact Time: ASSESSMENT Theory (4); Practical (3) (Periods per week) Course Mark: Theory: 2 x theory test (25% each) : 50% Practical: 1 x practical test (20% each) : 20% Pre -and Post- Practical Tests : 10% Practical Laboratory Books/Reports : 20% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination Mark (60 )%) Syllabus: The Microbiology II course serves to c eme nt and e - knowledge of microorganisms learned in the Mic robiology

-The Microbiology II course serves to cement and expand the basic knowledge of microorganisms learned in the Microbiology I course.
-In particular, the use of antibiotics to control microbial growth and characteristics of viruses and fungi are studied in more detail and the biochemical activities of microorganisms will be studied so that we appreciate and understand our response to the various consequences of microbial activity.
-In this course, the varied activities of microorganisms will also be used as a means of identifying them.
+Contact Time: ASSESSMENT Theory (4); Practical (3) (Periods per weel k) Course Mark: Theory: 2 x theory test (25% each) : 50% Practical: I x practical test (20% each) : 20% Pre -and Post- Practical Tests : 10% Practical Laboratory Books/Reports : 20% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination Mark (60%) Syllabus: The Microbiology II course serves to cement and expand the basic knowledge of croorganisms learned in the Microbiology I course.
+In particular, the use of antit ics to control microbial growth and characteristics of viruses and fungi are studie more detail and the biochemical activities of microorganisms will be studied so we appreciate and understand our response to the various consequences of micro activity.
+In this course, the varied activities of microorganisms will also be used means of identifying them.

-QMTH101 - QUANTITATIVE METHODS 1 (160803412)
+QMTH101 - QUANTITATIVE METHODS I (160803412)

-Contact Time: Theory (4); Practical (4) (Periods per week) ASSESSMENT Course Mark: Theory: 2 x theory test (50% each) : 100% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination Mark (60%) Syllabus: The aim of this course is to provide students with sound mathematical and computer skills relevant to Biotechnology.
-The course is made of two com- ponents ie: statistics and computer skills.
-The statistics portion involves the process of statistical enguiry and making sense of data.
+Contact Time: Theory (4); Practical (4) (Periods per week) ASSESSMENT Course Mark: Theory: 2 x theory test (50% each) : 100% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination Mark (60 0%) Syllabus: The aim of this course is to provide studen ts wit h sound mathematical and computer skills relevant to Biotechnology.
+The course is made of two components ie: statistics and computer skills.
+The statistics portion involves the process of statistical enquiry and making sense of data.

-17.2 ECP SUBJECT CONTENT: ND (ECP): BIOTECHNOLOGY AND ND (ECP): FOOD TECHNOLOGY
+12.2 ECP SUBJECT CONTENT: ND (ECP): BIOTECHNOLOGY AND ND (ECP): FOOD TECHNOLOGY

-IBTC101 - INTRODUCTION TO BIOTECHNOLOGY 1
+IBTCI0I - INTRODUCTION TO BIOTECHNOLOGY I

-Contact Time: Theory (4); Practical (4) (Periods per week)
+Contact Time: Theory (4); Practical (4) (Periods per week) ASSESSMENT

-ASSESSMENT

-Continuous: Theory: 3 x theory test (16.67% each) :

-Practical: 1 x practical test (20% each) :

-Practical Reports :
+Continuous: Theory: 3 x theory test (16.67% each) : 50% Practical: I x practical test (20% each) : 20% Practical Reports : 10% Project : 20%

-Project :

-C II I

-The aim of this course is to facilitate the development of a well-grounded Syllabus: understanding of biotechnological themes, such as broad principles of biotechnology, knowledge of the latest developments in the field of biotechnology as well as its applications in industry both globally and locally.
+Syllabus: The aim of this course is to facilitate the development of a well-grounded understanding of biotechnological themes, such as broad principles of biotechnology, knowledge of the latest developments in the field of biotechnology as well as its applications in industry both globally and locally.
 In this course the student will be introduced to the multidisciplinary nature of biotechnology and the many fields that biotechnology impacts.